 The factories, although relatively primitive, were a savior to many.
 It was not simply that the factories rescued them from the farm.
 The harsh fact was that, were it not for capitalist industrialization, many of those who made a living in the factories would not have been able to make a living at all.
 An agricultural society simply could not have sustained the growing population that capitalism fostered.

 It was capitalism, not government, that slowly improved life for workers.
 With new equipment and technology making workers more productive than ever, businessmen could afford to offer higher wages, better hours, and better working conditions.
 In fact, because businessmen had to compete for productive employees, they couldn’t afford not to.
-(Recall Ford and the five-dollar-a-day starting wage.)
+(Recall [Henry] Ford and the five-dollar-a-day starting wage.)

 These rising standards were often fought for by workers.
-In general, they were not granted voluntarily by owners and employers but were demanded by subjugated and overworked employees.
+In general, they were not granted voluntarily by owners and employers but were demanded by subjugated, overworked, and often ill-treated employees.
 It is incredible the point to which the many Randophiles and other apologists of free-market capitalism engage in revisionist reinterpretations of history in order to make it support their pro-capitalist views, in large part because they cannot help viewing all events through their reality-distorting laissez-faire spectacles.
 This is due to their belief that capitalism is the greatest economic and social system ever devised.
 A blatant example, illustrated by the last passage, is how the authors completely gloss over the hardships caused by the displacement produced when formerly labour-intensive industries like agriculture and textiles were taken over by factories or by mechanized means of production that made human labour obsolete.
 It was this displacement that produced the large numbers of unemployed poor people, who had no choice but to work in factories, or face starvation.

 The advocates of laissez-faire who engage in this kind of historical revisionism would do well to remember that historical revisionism was a favourite tool employed by the communists to support their political and economic theories.
 In addition, they are interpreting the past from their modern perspective, when there is significant labour mobility, which did not exist to anywhere near the same extent back then at the beginning of the industrialization of society.
-Often, those who worked in a factory had no idea – because they had no contact with – those who worked in other factories and economic sectors, and the wages, working conditions, and so on that were offered or existed there.
+Often, those who worked in a factory had no idea – because they had no contact with – those who worked in other factories and economic sectors, and the wages, working conditions, and so on that were offered or existed in those sectors.
 Back then, this kind of information was more scarce than it is today.

 Besides being ignorant, human beings are subjected to pressures to conform and behave like those who are in their realm of influence, which explains why it is possible for a selfish or unscrupulous individual to exploit or oppress one’s workers and why many workers are afraid to complain or quit their job.
 Other practices that unscrupulous owners used to coerce their workers was to blacklist any worker who complained about low pay or bad working conditions, or attempted to organize the workers by urging them to strike in order to improve their economic situation or their working conditions.